 I am interested in understanding how interactions between forest and crop plant communities and soil microbes impact ecosystem functions, including crop yield, nutrient cycling, and host susceptibility to pathogens.
 Each year, while conducting research, I have taught, mentored, and advised students because working with students is one of best parts of my job.

-- I am an instructor at PSU in the Department of Plant Science and am teaching a course on ‘Principles and Practices of Organic Agriculture’ in collaboration with Dr. Mary Barbercheck (extension entomologist specialist).
-In this course, we have the students designing their own organic farms, from crop rotation, to nutrient & pest management, to markets and economics.
-The students also have met with numerous guest speakers who have discussed organic marketing and policy to name a couple of topics plus have visited a grocery store and a farm marketing organic products.
+- I recently co-taught a course on ‘Principles and Practices of Organic Agriculture’ in collaboration with Dr. Mary Barbercheck (extension entomologist specialist).
+In this course, students designed their own organic farms, from crop rotation, to nutrient & pest management, to markets and economics.
+The students also heard from numerous guest speakers who discussed topics such as organic marketing and policy plus visited a grocery store and a farm marketing organic products.

 - I am also a research associate and manager for a large sustainable dairy cropping systems project at Penn State University.
-The 14 faculty, 6 graduate students, numerous undergraduates, and myself are testing the systems we designed to minimize inputs, such as fertilizers, fossil fuels, and pesticides, while maximizing agronomic production and profitability.
+The 12 faculty, several graduate students, numerous undergraduates, and myself are testing the systems we designed to minimize inputs, such as fertilizers, fossil fuels, and pesticides, while maximizing agronomic production and profitability.
 Check out our website: http://cropsoil.psu.edu/research/cropping-systems.